Last Updated: November 24, 2022

 4. A culture of more cooperative and forthcoming witnesses lead to more arrests and punishment of offenders, taking these people off the streets before they can commit another crime.
 Thus we have some real crime prevention.

 In addition to simply an improvement in quality and quantity of life, crime prevention is often critical to community development efforts.
 When crime is low enough that people routinely discount an isolated crime as an anomaly not typical of the neighborhood, all is well from a community development perspective.
-But once crime becomes frequent enough that a particular neighborhood becomes perceived as crime-ridden, everything from retail attraction to property values begins to follow a downward trajectory.
+But once crime becomes frequent enough that a particular neighborhood becomes perceived as crime-ridden, everything from retail attraction to property values to demand for housing begins to follow a downward trajectory.

 One of the first steps for a community wishing to develop a civilian oversight function is to agree on exactly what they would like to accomplish.
 Is the purpose to defuse highly emotional situations in which police misconduct is alleged, or is this a more inward-looking effort at quality control?
 Is increasing trust in law enforcement a major goal, and if so, what degree of oversight and transparency will the public need in order to be convinced that police are being held accountable?